qoretechnologies/qorus-vscode/README.md

 ## Version 2.3.10 overview - What's new:

+-   Fixed a bug where Java code would be incorrectly generated after a connection has been added

+## Version 2.3.10 overview - What's new:

 -   Fixed a bug notification toasters would be rendered outside of the view

 ## Version 2.3.9 overview - What's new: